wawhal/graphql-engine/community/learn/graphql-tutorials/tutorials/react-native-apollo/react-tutorial-site/content/queries/2-create-query.md

 We are importing the `Query` component from `react-apollo` and the graphql query we defined above to fetch the todo data.

 Then, we wrap the new functional component with `Query` passing our graphql query.
+We also provide a prop to this Query component called `variables`.
+This is where we pass the value of the query variables.

 Woot!
 You have written your first GraphQL integration with React.
 Easy isn't it?